printicus/Klicky-Changer/Configs/Slicers.md

-## This is how I have configured my slicers
+# This is how I have configured my slicers

-# I use SuperSlicer and Prusa Slicer.
+## I use SuperSlicer and Prusa Slicer.
 My instructions are for these two slicers.

+I will, eventually, get the instructions on how to use with Orca Slicer allso

 My primary Print_Start is in the slicer.
-Its easier when I want to change something whitout doing a "firmware restart" on the printer.

 ## - For Super Slicer: